inbloom/ldap-in-memory/README.md

 # In-Memory LDAP Server

 ## Overview
-The in-memory LDAP component (IM-LDAP) simplifies the task of standing up an LDAP server for non-production environments.
-These procedures explain how to easily configure an IM-LDAP directory server to use for testing, demonstration purposes, or even simple LDAP data processing tasks.
-This method has the advantage of not having to install and maintain a server and provides for server-independent functionality.
+The in-memory LDAP server (IM-LDAP) simplifies the task of standing up an LDAP server for non-production environments.
+This document explains how to easily configure an IM-LDAP directory server for testing, demonstration purposes, or simple LDAP data processing tasks.
+IM-LDAP allows for easy, cross-platform development of applications, such as the [inBloom Secure Data Service](http://github.com/secure-data-service), that rely on an LDAP server.

-This implementation uses the UnboundedID Java SDK that includes a fast, powerful, and user-friendly Java API for communicating with LDAP directory servers.
+This implementation leverages the [UnboundedID Java SDK](https://www.unboundid.com/products/ldapsdk/).
+This library includes a fast, powerful, and user-friendly Java API for communicating with LDAP directory servers.
 The UnboundID Identity Data Platform provides a directory services solution designed to scale for extremely large identity datasets and also provides the data synchronization services necessary to support a low-risk migration from existing directory services solutions.

 The UnboundID LDAP SDK for Java is free to use and redistribute in open source or proprietary applications under the GPLv2, LGPLv2.1 and the UnboundID Free Use License.
 It does not have any third-party dependencies and commercial support is available from UnboundID.